[accordionmenu id=”uniqueaa48650″ accordionmenu=”1529″]

 · Healthcare innovations.

-Below are excerpts from the HRB publication: Outputs and outcomes of HRB awards completed in 2014 and 2015
+Further information can be found in the HRB publication: Outputs and outcomes of HRB awards completed in 2014 and 2015

 Thanks to the authors Maura Hiney and Kate O’Keefe